gavJackson/CV/README.md

 ## Interests

 Outside work I enjoy mountain biking, road cycling and skiing, and regularly build personal software projects to explore new technologies.
 My latest project, StravaDH, combines mapping, GPX processing and frontend engineering to solve a real-world problem for downhill mountain bikers.

-I live in Bath with my wife, two children and our dog, Bobby.